 The goal of a company is to deliver on the targets that have been set and to deliver growth.
 Growth contributes to the development of the company and provides greater room for maneuver both in relation to further growth, but also to meet downturns and crises when they come.

-This is exactly what it is all about using these tools.
-There could be more predictability in the period we enter if we put in place measures as early as possible based on the numbers we have ahead of us.
+The period we are now entering can become more predictable if we take action as early as possible based on the number we have before us.
 This is a powerful management tool.
-This provides clear goal management; it is realistic, achievable, measurable and sets goals that we can reach for.
+It gives you a clear, realistic, and achievable goal to reach towards.
 This makes it easier to communicate internally in the company and have a common understanding of what is required of us.

 To deliver on growth, we need to put the list high.
-A challenge we can imagine arises if the demand is far above what we have budgeted for.
+A challenge arises if the demand is far above what we have budgeted for.
 Do we then manage to set the list even higher to deliver on the opportunities that arise?
-A completely opposite challenge will arise if there is a crisis or a sharp fall in demand and the budget becomes unrealistic.
-This can demotivate, "we can not manage the budget anyway", which can lead to us underperforming.
-Or you may be operating in an industry with large, natural and unforeseen fluctuations.
+Different sets of problems arise if there is a sharp fall in demand and the budget becomes unrealistic.
+This can demotivate, "we can not manage the budget anyway", which can lead to the company underperforming.
+This is a particular worry in industries with big and unforeseen fluctuations.

 - Follow and react (on deviations)